Restoring the Brownstone TrailThe Trail that Connects Us

 Traveling from the City of Bayfield to Port Superior, the Brownstone Trail is a popular trail among Bayfield residents and visitors.
 Landmark Conservancy helped establish the trail in 1996 in cooperation with private landowners who own sections of the trail.
 A portion of the trail has been closed due to active slumping.

-Landmark Conservancy has signed an agreement to purchase adjacent, upslope property to stabilize and restore the Brownstone Trail, improve visitor experience, and protect Lake Superior.
+Landmark Conservancy has purchased adjacent commercial property to stabilize and restore the Brownstone Trail, improve visitor experience, and protect Lake Superior.
 The restored trail will be located on top of the slope and will provide amazing views of the lake and Madeline Island.
 To address the major slumping area, we must stabilize both the lower and upper slopes.
-We will also be able to transform the Maki property into a welcoming community area with a trailhead.
+We will also be able to transform the commercial property into a welcoming community area with a trailhead.

-This project will be a multi-year effort that will require significant time, resources, partner collaboration, and community support.
+This project is a multi-year effort that requires significant time, resources, partner collaboration, and community support.

 View Brownstone Timeline